 At Greenslopes, we offer several short and long-term contraception options and can guide you on which contraception method may be best for your lifestyle and current situation.
-If you choose an Intrauterine Contraceptive Device (known as an IUD), it is also vital to have a Cervical Screening Test (CST) and a Sexually Transmissible Infections (STI) test.

 Is this for me?

 Here are some of our most Frequently asked questions

 A Mirena is a brand of hormonal IUD, and is a small plastic T-shaped device containing a hormone called Levonorgestrel that changes the mucus inside the uterus, preventing the sperm from contacting the egg.
 A Mirena is inserted with or without sedation, depending on your preference.
 A fine nylon thread extends from the IUD and protrudes a few millimetres from the cervix into the top of the vagina to allow easy removal if required.

 What is a contraceptive implant?

 Implanon is a brand of contraceptive implant.
 It is a thin, plastic rod (4cm x 2mm) containing the hormone Progesterone.
 This device is inserted underneath the skin of the upper inner arm with a local anaesthetic, where it continuously releases a low-dose of a Progesterone into the bloodstream which prevents ovulation.

 If you can’t use hormone-containing contraceptives, the copper IUD is an excellent option.
 Similar to the Mirena, the copper IUD is a small horseshoe-shaped device that changes the lining of the uterus and prevents an egg from being fertilised.
 It’s placed inside the uterus either with or without sedation depending on your preference.
 A fine nylon thread extends from the copper IUD and protrudes a few millimetres from the cervix into the top of the vagina to allow easy removal if required.